GoogleCloudPlatform/generative-ai/gemini/sample-apps/llamaindex-rag/README.md

 ## Overview

-This project implements an advanced Retrieval-Augmented Generation (RAG) system using LlamaIndex and Google's Vertex AI.
-It primarily focusses on rapid prototyping and experimentation of different combinations of indexing strategies, retrieval algorithms, and llms in order to attain the best performing combination for your problem.
-It covers RAG design, indexing, retrieval, evaluation metrics, and deployment on Google Cloud Platform, emphasizing rapid experimentation and evaluation.
+This project implements an advanced Retrieval-Augmented Generation (RAG) system using LlamaIndex and Google Cloud Vertex AI.
+It primarily focuses on rapid prototyping and experimentation of different combinations of indexing strategies, retrieval algorithms, and LLMs in order to attain the best performing combination for your problem.
+It covers RAG design, indexing, retrieval, evaluation metrics, and deployment on Google Cloud, emphasizing rapid experimentation and evaluation.
 It features a FastAPI backend for query processing and a Streamlit frontend for user interaction.
-The system leverages Google's Gemini models for natural language processing and Vertex AI Vector Search for efficient document retrieval.
+The system leverages Google Gemini models for natural language processing and Vertex AI Vector Search for efficient document retrieval.

 ## Authors

-- Sagar Kewalramani (skewalramani@)
+- Sagar Kewalramani (`saaagesh`)
-- Ken H Lee (kenhlee@)
+- Ken H Lee (`kenleejr`)
-- Miguel Rocha (miguelrocha@)

 ## Architecture